Bambam320/Jokeapp/README.md

 - The JokeAPI was chosen because it fit the criteria of complexity I wanted for this project as it is my first one.
 The use of several filters for the joke search provided the right technical difficulty I wanted to aim for.
 - The use of a JSON server is a challenge I decided to pursue because of the additional methods of deleting and posting I could use.
 I wanted to include some of the HTTP verbs in this assignment which required a local server.
 Users are able to interact with a local server to delete, create and display jokes.
 - This SPA uses all of the information I've recently learned in Phase 1 and bringing it all together on an interactive page was the best learning experience so far.
-- I learned a lot on this project:
+- Some important concepts I learned during this project:
     - How to create a README file, there is alot involved with it and even has its own language.
     - How to break down something large into steps that are necessary for the process of building such an interactive SPA.
-    -
+    - How github

 ## Instructional GIF